Join our newsletter for 10% off at the Penguin Shop

 A Long Way From Home

-But instead of her grandfather, she finds family lawyer Adam Maxwell.
-Adam takes pity, flying her to the family villa on the Spanish island of Santa Carina.
+Instead, she encounters the Kelsey family’s dashing lawyer Adam Maxwell.
+Unsure what to make of this destitute waif, Adam decides to help, and flies Katy out to the family villa on the Spanish island of Santa Carina.

 There she meets the other Kelseys – who resent this cuckoo in their midst.
 And Katy fears they’ll uncover the secret reason she came to find her grandfather.

-The only one she trusts is Adam.
-But can she really trust her complicated feelings?
+The only one she dares trust is Adam.
+But can a simple island girl really trust her own complicated feelings?

 Pilcher’s storytelling skills are beguiling